mcneel/developer.rhino3d.com/_guide_topics/rhinopython/your-first-python-script-in-rhino-windows.md

 #### To save your script:

 In the Edit Script dialog box, Click the Save button.
-Save the file as "Hello World.rvb".
+Save the file as "Hello World.py".

-#### Running HelloWorld.rvb
+#### Running HelloWorld.py

-- At the Command prompt, type LoadScript and press Enter.
+- At the Command prompt, type RunPythonScript and press Enter.
-- In the Load Scrip Filet dialog box, click Add...
-- Select "Hello World.rvb" and click Open.
+- In the Run python script dialog box, select "Hello World.py" and click Open.
-- In the Select Script File list, select "Hello World.rvb".
-- Click Load.

 Your script will run, and display the familiar "Hello World" dialog box.